avantifellows/plio-analytics/docs/ENV.md

 ```

 #### `CUBEJS_DB_BQ_LOCATION`
 The region of your bigquery setup in Google Cloud Console.
-You can check this from the dataset info section mentioned above.
+You can check this from the dataset info section from BigQuery dashboard.
 You can find all supported regions [here](https://cloud.google.com/bigquery/docs/locations#regional-locations).

 ### Local development server